matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

 events MUST be sent as Confirmable messages to ensure that the client received the events.
 The pushed events MUST look identical to a normal `/sync` response, which includes the `next_batch` token.
 When the client disconnects and reconnects with a new registration, they can use the `next_batch` token to consume where they left off.
-If a client doesn't acknowledge an event despite multiple attempts to do so, the registration SHOULD be removed to avoid sending redundant data.
+If a client doesn't acknowledge an event despite multiple attempts to do so, the registration SHOULD be removed to avoid consuming server resources and network bandwidth.

 Clients MAY re-register with the `/sync` endpoint if they believe their registration was deleted e.g due to loss of internet connectivity.
 Servers SHOULD retry sending events in the event of a re-register request, if the registration